-- If the person is not responding, shake them and say their name. - If the person is responding but does not seem like they can hold a conversation, ask them to tell you their name. - We will learn below how to help an unconscious person
+- If the person is not responding, shake them and say their name. - If the person is responding but does not seem like they can hold a conversation, ask them to tell you their name. - The next lesson will teach how to help an unconscious person.